OpenHD/Documentation/hardware/displays.md

 * Zeiss Cinemizer OLED

 Please note that the monitor has to be connected and powered before the Pi is powered because the auto-detection only works at start-up.
 You can define your (custom) monitor resolution in config.txt statically though to be able to connect the monitor after the Pi is already running.
+You also have to uncomment "hdmi_force_hotplug=1", so you will be able to "hotplug" your hdmi monitor / goggles.

 ## Using a phone or tablet